 When people are born they are soft and supple when they perish they are hard and rigid

-In this verse, rigidity and stiffness are associated with death while softness and suppleness are associated with life.
-This comparison can be interpreted literally or metaphorically, as can virtually all of the TTC.
+In this venerable verse, rigidity and stiffness are attributed to death while weakness and suppleness are given to life.
+This comparison can be interpreted literally or metaphorically, as can virtually all of Tao Te Ching.
 The obvious literal interpretation is that toward the end of his span, man is often physically rigid.
 Muscles, joints, and tendons are stiff from disuse.
-Bones have turned brittle, more likely to shatter than bend at a fall.
+Bones have waxed brittle, more likely to shatter than bend at a fall.
 Certainly after death this is the case.

 We could likewise discuss spiritual death.
 We could say that people are mentally or behaviorally inflexible towards life's end.
 Their experiences have often closed them off from the ultimate variety to be found in life, and they dwell in the pain of the past errors or in the staid comfort of habit.
 Near unto death, many humans generally will have ceased learning and growing.
 Opinions have become fixed, attitudes and habits likewise ingrained.

 One might be inclined to infer a cause-effect relationship here.
 Old age brings hardness, brittleness, and stiffness, and eventually death.
-In the U.S., for example, it's fairly common to observe middle-aged citizens who can scarcely walk unassisted, and even with assistance, move rather slowly.
-Contrast this with a common depiction of elderly Chinese citizens, who are often vital and active well into their twilight years, having practiced Tai Chi and Chi Gung.
+In our country, it's fairly common to observe middle-aged citizens who can scarcely walk unassisted, and even with it, move at a turtle's pace.
+Contrast this with a common depiction of elderly Chinese citizens, who are often vital and active well into their twilight years, having practiced Tai Chi and Chi Gong for many years.

-One of the author's worst fears was once the long decline into old age, and the suffering that often result from progressive loss of health.
-Since discovering yoga, I know that this is a foolish fear.
-Stiffness, pain, and brittleness need not herald death's approach.
+One of my worst fears was once the long decline into old age, and the suffering resulting from overall loss of health.
+Since discovering yoga, I know that this (as are most) is a foolish fear.
+Stiffness and brittleness need not herald death's approach.
 In fact, flexibility training will likely will do much to forestall death and the chronic suffering that often signals it.
 Understanding this, is there any surprise that women tend to outlive men on average?